the-dialectic/amherstdialectic.com/pages/us.md

 # _About Us_

-At The Dialectic, we explore big concepts.
+At _The Dialectic_, we explore big concepts.

 We devote each of our semesterly issues to discussing a general theme relevant to the world today.
 Each of our student authors — chosen from a variety of schools and disciplines around the country — will use their own skills and academic specialities to grapple with the questions and ideas present in that theme and in its modern context.
 To further discuss the theme, we will include interviews of relevant professors and book reviews by the editors in each issue.